am2512/baxter_final_project/README.md

 **3. Locate AR tag:**

 This step uses the `ar_track_alvar` ROS wrapper, to detect AR tags that are fixed onto objects.
 In this case, there is one AR tag on the top of the Tide bottle lid.
 The AR tag provides accurate details about the pose and orientation and orientation of the lid.
+The service definitions can be found in this [relayObjPose.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/relayObjPose.py) node.

 **4. Move to AR tag and prepare to grip:**

 This is done using the pose and orientation data that the AR tag provides.
 We used the Inverse Kinematics Solver Service to obtain the joint angles for a given pose and orientation.
+The service definitions can be found in this [motionControl.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/motionControl.py) node.

 The AR tag data at this time is copied and saved so that it can be used later to return to the bottle.